Saurabh24k/CAG-LLM/README.md

 ## 🚧 Future Enhancements

-- 🔧 Integration with more LLMs like GPT-4, PaLM, and Claude.
+- 🔧 Integration with more LLMs like GPT-4, Gemini, and Claude.
 - 🔧 Implement a distributed caching system for scalability.
 - 🔧 Add support for additional languages and models.